 “For I am persuaded, that neither death, nor life, nor angels, nor principalities, nor powers, nor things present, nor things to come, nor height, nor depth, nor any other creature, shall be able to separate us from the love of God, which is in Christ Jesus our Lord.”Romans 8:38, 39

-This verse is a typical example of how we can misinterpret the Bible by see ing a verse in a wrong context.
-This verse does not speak about preservation of salvation, or even salvation to eternal life at all.
+This verse is a typical example of how we can misinterpret the Bible by seeing a verse in the wrong context.
+This verse does not speak about the preservation of salvation, or even salvation to eternal life at all.
 This verse speaks about God’s agape LOVE towards us.
-Something very important to notice is that in that list of things that cannot separate us from God’s love there is no mention of the word “sin.”
+Something very important to notice is that in that list of things that cannot separate us from God’s love, there is no mention of the word “sin.”
 Sin does separate us from the love of God.